-Equity Index: S&P 500 ® Index (the "Equity Index") Volatility Index: The J.P.
+Equity Index: S&P 500 [®] Index (the "Equity Index") Volatility Index: The J.P.
 Morgan Strategic Volatility Index (the "Volatility Index" and, together with the Equity Index, the "Indices" and each, an "Index") (Bloomberg ticker symbol "JPUSSTVL").
 For more information about the Volatility Index, please see "The J.P.
 Morgan Strategic Volatility Index" in this term sheet.
-Principal Amount: \$1,000 Payment at Maturity: For each \$1,000 principal amount note, you will receive at maturity a cash payment equal to: \$1,000 + (\$1,000 × Buffered Enhanced Equity Index Re eturn) + Strategic Volatility Overlay Amount The payment at maturity will not be less than \$0.
+Principal Amount: \$1,000 Payment at Maturity: For each \$1,000 principal amount note, you will receive at maturity a cash payment equal to: \$1,000 + (\$1,000 × Buffered Enhanced Equity Index Return) + Strategic Volatility Overlay Amount The payment at maturity will not be less than \$0.
 The Buffered Enhanced Equity Index Return and the Strategic Volatility Overlay Amount may each be positive or negative.
 As a result, you may lose some or all of your investment at maturity.
-Buffered Enhanced Ending Index Level of the Equity Index Buffered Enhanced Equity Index Return Equity Index Return: is greater than the Initial Index Level of the Equity Index Index Return of the Equity Index x Upside Leverage Factor, subject to the Maximum Equity Index Return is less than or equal to the Initial Index Level of the Equity Index but the decline is less than or equal to the Buffer Amount 0% is less than the Initial Index Level of the Equity Index and the decline is greater than the Buffer Amount (Index Return of the Equity Index + Buffer Amount) Upside Leverage Factor: With respect to the Equity Index, 1.3 Buffer Amount: With respect to the Equity Index, 10% Maximum Equity Index Return: 30% to 35% The actual Maximum Equity Index Return will be set on the greater than 35%. ne pricing date and will not be less than 30% or Strategic Volatility Overlay Amount: olatility Overlay Amount: \$1,000 × Volatility Overlay Factor × Index Return of the Volatility Index The Index Return of the Volatility Index will reflect the deduction of the volatility index fee and the daily rebalancing adjustment amount from the level of the Volatility Index.
-Because the closing level of the Volatility Index reflects the daily deduction of the volatility index fee and the daily rebalancing adjustment amount, the level of the Volatility Index will decrease if the performance of the VIX futures contracts included in the Volatility Index, based on their official settlement prices, is not sufficient to offset the deduction of the volatility index fee and the daily rebalancing adjustment amount.
-The payment at maturity on the notes will be reduced if the level of the

-Volatility Index decreases over the term of the notes.
+Buffered Enhanced Equity Index Ending Index Level of the Equity Index Buffered Enhanced Equity Index Return Return: is greater than the Initial Index Level of the Equity Index Index Return of the Equity Index x Upside Leverage Factor, subject to the Maximum Equity Index Return is less than or equal to the Initial Index Level of the Equity Index but the decline is less than or equal to the Buffer Amount 0% is less than the Initial Index Level of the Equity Index and the decline is greater than the Buffer Amount (Index Return of the Equity Index + Buffer Amount) Upside Leverage Factor: With respect to the Equity Index, 1.5 Buffer Amount: With respect to the Equity Index, 10% Maximum Equity Index Return: At least 22.50% The actual Maximum Equity Index Return will be set on the pricing date and will not be less than 22.50% Strategic Volatility Overlay \$1,000 × Volatility Overlay Factor × Index Return of the Volatility Index Amount: The Index Return of the Volatility Index will reflect the deduction of the volatility index fee and the daily rebalancing adjustment amount from the level of the Volatility Index.
+Because the closing level of the Volatility Index reflects the daily deduction of the volatility index fee and the daily rebalancing adjustment amount, the level of the Volatility Index will decrease if the performance of the synthetic positions in VIX futures contracts included in the Volatility Index, based on their official settlement prices, is not sufficient to offset the deduction of the volatility index fee and the daily rebalancing adjustment amount.
+The payment at maturity on the notes will be reduced if the level of the Volatility Index decreases between the pricing date and the Observation date.
 See "Additional Key Terms" on page TS-1 of this term sheet.
 Volatility Overlay Factor: 25%

-Observation Date : October 15, 2013
+Observation Date [†] : May 13, 2014

-Maturity Date : October 18, 2013
+Maturity Date[†]: May 16, 2014

 Additional Key Terms: See "Additional Key Terms" on page TS-1 of this term sheet.

-Subject to postponement in the event of certain market disruption events and as described under "Description of Notes - Postponement of a Determination Date" and "Description of Notes - Payment at Maturity" in the accompanying product supplement no. 214-A-I
+[†] Subject to postponement in the event of certain market disruption events and as described under "Description of Notes - Postponement of a Determination Date" and "Description of Notes - Payment at Maturity" in the accompanying product supplement no. 17-I

-Investing in the Notes with Strategic Volatility Overlay involves a number of risks.
-See "Risk Factors" beginning on page PS-8 of the accompanying product supplement no. 214-A-I and "Selected Risk Considerations" beginning on page TS-4 of this term sheet.
+Investing in the notes involves a number of risks.
+See "Risk Factors" beginning on page PS-8 of the accompanying product supplement no. 17-I and "Selected Risk Considerations" beginning on page TS-4 of this term sheet.